-In an organization, business applications are the glue that ties teams and business process together.
-Advances in technology, computing and industry trends shape the architecture of business applications.
+In an organization, business applications are the glue that ties teams and business processes together.
+Advances in technology, computing, and industry trends shape the architecture of business applications.
 And like any other software, business applications have also undergone fundamental changes and evolved over time.

 Elements of a business application

 Basically, any business application consists of the following elements:

 - User Interface: The means by which the user interacts with the application.

 - Business Logic: The set of rules that represent the business process and govern the functioning of the application.